Jong-hun-Park/trviz/README.md

 pip install .
 ```

-# Motivation
-There have been many approaches to visualize the variations in tandem repeats.
-However, there is no tool available for that.
-TRViz automatically decompose tandem repeat sequence into motifs, and align the
-decomposed motifs, and finally generate a plot to show the aligned motifs.

 ## Input
-1. Tandem repeat sequences in FASTA format
+1. Tandem repeat sequences
 2. A set of motifs for decomposition

 ## Output
 1. Motif map, a set of motifs detected in the samples and their labels and frequencies
 2. Aligned and labeled motifs
-3. Plot showing the motif composition of the input sequences
+3. A plot showing the motif composition of the input sequences
-4. Plot mapping color to the motif sequences
+4. A plot mapping color to motif

 # Code samples and examples
+**A jupyter notebook with examples is available in the [examples](https://github.com/Jong-hun-Park/trviz/blob/main/examples/sample_code.ipynb)**

 TRviz has four modules:
 1. Decomposition
 2. Encoding